nacgarg/bazel-mcp-server/README.md

       "command": "npx",
       "args": [
         "github:nacgarg/bazel-mcp-server",

-        "--bazel_path", # If you need to specify the bazel binary path "/absolute/path/to/your/bazel/binary",
+        // If you need to specify the bazel binary path "--bazel_path",
+        "/absolute/path/to/your/bazel/binary",

-        "--workspace_path", # If you need to specify the workspace path "/absolute/path/to/your/bazel/workspace"
+        // If you need to specify the workspace path "--workspace_path",
+        "/absolute/path/to/your/bazel/workspace"

-        # See Configuration Table below for more options
+        // See Configuration Table below for more options ]
-      ]
     }
   }